-The development of the Toolkit and its delivery is sponsored by GlaxoSmithKline.
+The development of the Toolkit and its delivery was sponsored by GlaxoSmithKline until 13th July 2023.

 Incorporates SNOMED CT coding